bangni-chen/final_project/README.md

 poisson_model.summary()
 ```

+    Warning: Maximum number of iterations has been exceeded.
+             Current function value: 21.360429
+             Iterations: 35

 The Poisson regression on raw engagement counts shows strong explanatory
 power, with a pseudo R-squared of 0.7739.
 Caption length and the number